rodrigo-pena/load-data/README.md

 Contains functions for assembling and plotting a graph from the data of a 1854 cholera outbreak in Soho, London, UK.
 The data was gathered by physician John Snow, considered the father of epidemiology.

 In order to use these functions, you'll need to install the [GSPBox](https://lts2.epfl.ch/gsp/) and [MatlabBGL](http://dgleich.github.io/matlab-bgl/).

+Remark: Download the file SnowGIS.zip from the link in the References below and save its contents into a directory.
+Provide the path to this directory when running the function.

 ###References
 1. Robin Wilson "John Snow’s famous cholera analysis data in modern GIS formats," [Online](http://blog.rtwilson.com/john-snows-famous-cholera-analysis-data-in-modern-gis-formats/).